 After baking, transfer your rolls to a serving dish or bowl and cover them with a kitchen towel.
 This will trap the heat and keep your rolls warm.

-Thaw in the refrigerator or at room temperature, then reheat in the microwave or oven.
+• Thaw frozen bread rolls at room temperature, then reheat in the microwave or cover with foil in the oven at 300˚F for 10-12 minutes.
 If you freeze them the same day they are baked, they will keep their freshness when thawed.

 soft dinner rolls at room temperature ready for freezing